-Enter Soyboy, an upstanding company dedicated to the use of quality ingredients, obtained from responsible sources.
-Even the packaging itself is meant to take a lesser toll on the environment, proudly claiming on the back that it uses 45% less plastic than typical packaging of it’s sort, while still providing the required structure to prevent your dinner from ending up a smushed mess.
+Upon further investigating, I discovered that SoyBoy is an upstanding company dedicated to the use of quality ingredients, obtained from responsible sources.
+Even the packaging itself is meant to take a lesser toll on the environment, proudly claiming that it uses 45% less plastic than typical packaging.
 Printed everywhere you look are seals guaranteeing that what they have to offer is completely vegan / organic / non-GMO ingredients.
 All very good things, indeed.
 From the health standpoint on comfort foods, they had tackled this obstacle head on, and seemed to have emerged the victor.
-Selecting the more interesting option in my opinion, I added a 10 oz package of their Ravioli Verde, but they also produce a Ravioli Rosa in addition to the Original.
-Still, second thoughts prevented me from moving beyond the attractive exterior for countless weeks, fearful of what my taste buds may meet.
+Selecting the more interesting option in my opinion, I grabbed a package of their Ravioli Verde.
+They also offer a Ravioli Rosa in addition to the Original.

 Nonetheless, I popped this piece into my mouth… and was momentarily afraid I had read the package wrong.
 Really, this was tofu?!
-It tasted just like I remembered ravioli from my childhood, and all of the herbs made it seem like all the seasonings of a traditional marinara sauce were already included.
-I had planned to do a dry run to get the basic flavors of this product, adding on sauce after I had ascertained certain details, but it didn’t end up needing it!
+It tasted just like I remembered ravioli from my childhood.
+The filling itself had all the flavors of marinara sauce and was seasoned so well.
+I had planned to add on sauce after I had taste tested the ravioli itself, but it didn’t end up needing it!
 The chewy, substantial skin surrounding the creamy yet somewhat coarse filling was pure, unadulterated joy on a plate.
-The ratio of tofu to pasta was spot-on, leaving nothing to be desired.
-If a tofu ravioli could be more perfect, it may in fact be the food of the gods.
+The tofu to pasta ratio was also so spot-on!
+I can’t imagine how this SoyBoy ravioli could be any more perfect.

 Initially having scoffed at the serving size of a mere 6 pieces, I was quite humbled to realize how filling this dish was.
-After polishing off my 6 pockets of soft tofu and herbs (and practically polishing the plate,) I felt content, my hunger completely satiated.
+A serving left me pleasantly content and my hunger completely satiated.